Syria Risk Report

 Large areas of Syria are no longer under government ruling – the north, south and east are all considered to be in the control of Daesh (formerly ISIL).
 Daesh is considered to oppose strongly to Western culture and values, meaning that threat to Western travellers and areas are imminent.

-More than 11 million Syrian citizens have been killed or displaced from their homes since the beginning of the conflict.
+Last estimate by the Syrian Observatory for Human Rights reported that there had been 340,000 killed in the conflict.
+The UN currently estimates that there are 6.1 million Syrians displaced from their homes since the beginning of the conflict as of March 2018.
 It is considered to be one of the worst humanitarian crises in current times.

 Recent Security Risk Events